Lin-Myat-Thu/sem/use-cases/use-case-4.md

 3. Role does not exist:
-   i.
-HR advisor informs finance no role exists.
+- HR advisor informs finance no role exists.

 ### SUB-VARIATIONS